 The nature and structure of the 521 Plan Employee Companies is that they are investment vehicle companies holding the Company's shares on behalf of the Participants for the purpose of the 521 Plan.
-Loan agreements and entrusted share purchase agreements were signed among our wholly-owned subsidiary CISG Holdings Ltd., the 521 Plan Employee Companies and each of the Participants.
-To effect the 521 Plan, Participants agreed to pay 10% of the subscription price and executed a loan agreement with the Group for a loan representing 90% of the subscription price of the ordinary shares under the 521 Plan.
-Participants executed an entrusted share purchase agreement with one of the 521 Employee Companies whereby the 521 Plan Employee Company will legally hold the ordinary shares on behalf of the Participants.
-As of December 31, 2018, the loan agreements provide a total of RMB1,270,696 in loans to the VIEs and Participants of the 521 Plan with the sole purpose of providing funds necessary for the purchase of the Group's ordinary shares under the 521 Plan.
-All the ordinary shares are pledged as collateral to the Group for the loans and are not yet vested, the Participants cannot direct the sale of the ordinary shares without the consent of the Group until the ordinary shares are fully vested in accordance with the 521 Plan's agreed target performance.
-The loan agreement and the entrusted share purchase agreement shall terminate after five year or upon termination of agency relationship and employment relationship or the settlement of the loan, whichever comes first.
+Loan agreements and entrusted share purchase agreements were signed among the wholly-owned subsidiary of the Group CISG Holdings Ltd., the 521 Plan Employee Companies and each of the Participants.
+To effect the 521 Plan, Participants agreed to pay 10% of the subscription price and executed a loan agreement with the Group for a loan of 90% of the subscription price of the ordinary shares under the 521 Plan.
+Participants also each executed an entrusted share purchase agreement with one of the 521 Employee Companies whereby the 521 Plan Employee Company will legally hold the ordinary shares on behalf of the Participants.
+As of December 31, 2018, the loan agreements provide a total of RMB1,270,696 in loans to the VIEs and Participants of the 521 Plan with the sole purpose of funding the purchases of the Group's ordinary shares under the 521 Plan.
+All of the ordinary shares purchased are pledged as collateral to the Group for the loans and are not yet vested, the Participants cannot direct the sale of the ordinary shares without the consent of the Group until the ordinary shares are fully vested in accordance with the 521 Plan's agreed target performance accumulated for five years.
+The loan agreement and the entrusted share purchase agreement will terminate after five years, or upon the termination of agency or employment relationship, or the settlement of the loan, whichever comes first.